vercel/release/README.md

 $ npm install -g release
 ```

-Run the command inside your project's directory:
+[Pick](http://semver.org/#summary) the release type and run this command inside your project's directory:

 ```bash
 $ release <major|minor|patch>
 ```

-Once you've run the command, here's what will happen:
+Here's what will happen after you executed the command:

 ### The Flow